BREACH OF CONTRACTS SAN JOSE

 Still want to lend someone money?

 Then give us a call, we can discuss your situation with you.
-Ultimately, it will be your decision, but having an attorney review the proposed loan, any proposed security, the borrower’s financial status can often provide important insight.
+Ultimately, it will be your decision, but having contract attorneys review the proposed loan, any proposed security, the borrower’s financial status can often provide important insight.
 Many lawsuits that I have seen would have been avoided or at least the risk minimized had a borrower consulted an attorney before lending money.

 Have you lent someone money and they failed to repay you?

-We can discuss your options with you, including trying to seek resolution of the claims before filing suit (assuming the other party will work with us).
+Our breach of contract attorney in San Jose can discuss your options with you, including seeking resolution of the claims before filing suit (assuming the other party will work with us).
 We can also advise on next steps should informal resolution not work and a lawsuit is necessary.
 Please be aware that the law limits the time you have to file suit depending on the type of claims that would be made.
 The statute of limitations must be determined on an individual basis, but generally if there is no written agreement, then in California you are likely to have 2 years to sue, and if there is a written agreement 4 years.

 *Please note that this information was reasonable accurate at time of publication, but subsequent laws may change.
 Consult a lawyer for current information.